 - To ensure a good smoke, we must start taking care of certain things even before getting the buds we want to smoke.
 This is because poor-quality weed can make your smoke unpleasant, no matter how careful you are with how you roll your joint and how you smoke it.
 Make sure you get well-cured but fresh buds from the strain you like best.

 - Once you have your good-quality cannabis flowers, break up the buds you wish to smoke and grind them using a grinder or other method.
-The idea is to grind your weed to a medium ground, not too coarse to avoid burning badly, and not too fine to prevent your joint or pipe from ending up congested or clogged.
+The idea is to grind your weed to a medium grind, not too coarse to avoid burning badly and not too fine to prevent your joint or pipe from ending up congested or clogged.

 - Rolling the joint correctly is also essential to having a good smoke.
 The idea is not to apply too much pressure when putting it together.
 When you roll the joint too tight, you may not even be able to smoke from it, or it may be too uncomfortable.
 On the contrary, if you roll the joint too loose, it will most likely end up burning badly, and having too much oxygen input is likely to make the joint burn faster and feel harsher on the throat.

 - The way you light the joint is also critical, so that it burns evenly and doesn't end up smoking.
 The correct way to do it is to light the joint by placing the flame on the joint tip opposite the filter for about 10–15 seconds, or until you see the joint end lit up, then inhale.
 It’s unnecessary to draw the joint while lighting it as you would a cigarette since tobacco and cannabis are not the same.
 In fact, inhaling the joint while lighting can cause the joint to burn poorly.